jemus42/poddr/README.md

 ### The Incomparable

-The basic workfflow is simple:
+The basic workflow is simple:

 1. Get a list of all the shows on the network, including the relevant URLs for further parsing.
 2. Get all the episodes of the shows selected.
-To not bother the webserver too much, I’m limiting the selection to two shows.
+To not bother the webserver too much, I’m limiting the selection to a single show.

 ``` r
 incomparable_shows <- incomparable_get_shows()